The Good Old Stuff

-The Good Old Stuff: Adventure SF in the Grand Tradition is an anthology of science fiction short works edited by Gardner Dozois.
+The Good Old Stuff: Adventure SF in the Grand Tradition is an anthology of science fiction short stories edited by Gardner Dozois.
 It was first published in trade paperback by St. Martin's Griffin in December 1998, with an ebook following from the same publisher in December 2013.
 It was combined with its companion anthology The Good New Stuff in the omnibus edition The Good Stuff, issued by the Science Fiction Book Club in January 1999.
 It has also been translated into Italian.

 Summary

 The book collects sixteen novellas, novelettes and short stories by various science fiction authors originally published from the late 1940s through the early 1970s, together with a preface by the editor.